 In Washington, D.C., Anna Lowell ran the special diet kitchen at Armory Square Hospital, an old hotel that stood at the site of the National Air and Space Museum.

 Anna Lowell’s fellow lady nurses included Louisa May Alcott, the niece of New Hampshire Sen. John P. Hale and the daughter of a wealthy New York judge.
 It was hard, overwhelming work.
-Louisa May Alcott lasted only six weeks.
+Alcott lasted only six weeks.

 In 1864, Anna’s only other brother, Brig.
 Gen. Charles Russell Lowell, died at the Battle of Cedar Creek.
 She couldn’t be spared to attend his funeral in Cambridge, Mass., and she worked through her grief in Washington.
 Her fellow nurses gave her a photo album as a tribute shortly after his death.